What is 'Snowboarding Big Air?' We'll find out at PyeongChang 2018

 So, how to avoid such mix-ups?
 By emphasizing the difference.

 In the logo, at least, the county suddenly sprouted a capital "C" in the middle.
-After who knows how many years as Pyeongchang, it is now PyeongChang, thank you very much.
+After who knows how many years as Pyeongchang, it is now PyeongChang.

 2. We have been advised not to worry about the weather.